 SECTION 411.
 INTERVENTION.

-(a) A presiding officer shall grant a petition for intervention in a contested case if the

-- 1 petitioner has a statutory right to initiate the proceeding in which intervention is sought. - (b) A presiding officer shall grant a petition for intervention if the petitioner has an interest that will or may be adversely affected by the outcome of the proceeding and that interest is not adequately represented. - (c) A presiding office may grant a petition for intervention when the petitioner has a conditional statutory right to intervene, or when the petitioner's claim or defense is based on the same transaction or occurrence as the contested case. - (d) When intervention is granted or at any subsequent time, the presiding officer may impose conditions upon the intervener's participation in the proceedings. - (e) A presiding officer may permit intervention conditionally and, at any time later in the proceedings or at the end of the proceedings, may revoke the conditional intervention. - (f) The presiding officer, at least [24 hours] before the hearing, shall issue an order granting or denying each pending petition for intervention, specifying any conditions, and briefly stating the reasons for the order.
-The presiding officer shall promptly give notice to the petitioner for intervention and to all parties of an order granting, denying, or modifying intervention.
+1 2 (a) A presiding officer shall grant a petition for intervention in a contested case if: 3 (1) the petitioner has a statutory right to initiate the proceeding in which 4 intervention is sought.
+5 (2) the petitioner has an interest that will or may be adversely affected by the 6 outcome of the proceeding and that interest is not adequately represented by existing parties.
+7 (b) A presiding office may grant a petition for intervention when the petitioner has a 8 conditional statutory right to intervene, or when the petitioner's claim or defense is based on the 9 same transaction or occurrence as the contested case.
+10 (c) When intervention is granted or at any subsequent time, the presiding officer may 11 impose conditions upon the intervener's participation in the proceedings.
+12 (d) A presiding officer may permit intervention conditionally and, at any time later in the 13 proceedings or at the end of the proceedings, may revoke the conditional intervention.
+14 (e) Existing parties to a contested case proceeding have the right to be heard on the issues related to whether the presiding officer shall grant or deny a pending petition for intervention.
+15 16 (f) The presiding officer, at least [24 hours] before the hearing, shall issue an order 17 granting or denying each pending petition for intervention, specifying any conditions, and briefly 18 stating the reasons for the order.
+The presiding officer shall promptly give notice to the petitioner 19 for intervention and to all parties of an order granting, denying, or modifying intervention.